 Reverse Marketing is a concept of marketing in which the customer seeks the firm rather than marketers seeking the customer.
 In fact, this method is similar to reverse psychology wherein we make another person do or say something by telling them the contrary of what is preferred.

 Unlike traditional marketing methods that advertise their products or services through various methods, reverse marketing prompts end consumers to seek out a product or service on their own.
-Traditional marketing methods, which is often nicknamed Coercive marketing, entail businesses to find their target consumers and then convince them that their product or service not only meets their requirements but is also better than their competitors.
+Traditional marketing methods, which are often nicknamed Coercive marketing, entail businesses finding their target consumers and then convincing them that their product or service not only meets their requirements but is also better than their competitors.

-However, in reverse marketing, all that a business needs to do is to give information about their product or service to consumers.
-This information acts as an advisor to the consumers and that too at no additional cost for the consumers.
-In Reverse Marketing, businesses direct the consumer’s attention towards their business’s brand and try and create Customer Loyalty.
+However, in reverse marketing, all that a business needs to do is give information about its product or service to consumers.
+This information acts as an advisor to the consumers and that too at no additional cost to the consumers.
+In Reverse Marketing, businesses direct the consumer’s attention toward their business’s brand and try and create Customer Loyalty.
 In fact, building brand value is of paramount importance in Reverse Marketing and is one of the primary features of this kind of marketing.

 Examples of Reverse Marketing

-In this particular campaign, having identified that environmental and economic sustainability mattered to its target consumers, Patagonia launched an online “Don’t Buy This” advertisements on Black Friday.
-This advertisement requested its customers to think twice before every purchase they made and encouraged them do away with thoughtless consumerism.
+In this particular campaign, having identified that environmental and economic sustainability mattered to its target consumers, Patagonia launched an online “Don’t Buy This” advertisement on Black Friday.
+This advertisement requested its customers to think twice before every purchase they made and encouraged them to do away with thoughtless consumerism.

 Though Patagonia was in no way telling buyers to abstain from buying its products; this clever campaign depicted Patagonia as a firm that was environmentally responsible and had sustainability at its heart – a fact that resonated with Patagonia’s customers, and thus actually increased its sales.